Falsorr/JFMM_2D/README.md

 # JFMM_3D
-A implementation of the fast multipole method in 3D using spherical harmonics in Julia
+A implementation of the fast multipole method in 3D using spherical harmonics in Julia THIS IS A WORK IN PROGRESS, THE PROGRAM ISN'T FINISHED AND SHOULDN'T BE TREATED AS A CORRECT IMPLEMENTATION

 # Usage of n.jl
 The program in itself is a toy program that randomly generates data inside a cube of 1x1x1 but can be used to work with any dataset.